sparsifai/ipruning/README.md

 ## Parallel Implementation
 The current version of the optimization phase is written in NumPy as a POC for fast implementation.
 The running time is slower than the original model.
 A parallel version will be published, after publication of the paper.

-## Contact
-Please send your feedback and comments to sparsifai.ai@gmail.com